R-Stitch: Dynamic Trajectory Stitching for Efficient Reasoning: Methodology

 \subsubsection{Empirical Entropy Analysis}

 LLMs exhibit stronger reasoning capabilities but incur substantially higher inference costs compared to SLMs.
 Prior work shows that when the two models produce consistent outputs, delegating computation to the SLM can effectively reduce latency.
 This raises a fundamental question: under what conditions can SLM predictions be relied upon without compromising correctness?
-To answer this, we conduct sample- and token-level entropy analyses on AMC using DeepSeek-R1-Distill-Qwen-7B (LLM) and L1-1.5B-Short (SLM), which reveal systematic patterns of entropy.
+To answer this, we conduct sample- and token-level entropy analyses on AMC using DeepSeek-R1-Distill-Qwen-7B (LLM) and L1-1.5B-Short (SLM), which reveal the following empirical patterns.

 \textbf{1.
-Incorrect answers are associated with higher entropy.} We first examine the link between entropy and reliability.
-On AMC, the mean entropy over all generated tokens in incorrect reasoning traces is higher than that in correct traces (Figure~\ref{fig:motivation-a}).
-In the violin plots, the width of each curve indicates the proportion of tokens falling within a given entropy range, illustrating the distributional difference between correct and incorrect traces.
-This indicates that \textit{traces with higher average entropy are more likely to lead to incorrect answers, supporting the use of entropy as a practical uncertainty signal}.
+Elevated uncertainty is associated with error-prone regions.} On AMC, the mean entropy over generated tokens is higher in incorrect reasoning traces than in correct ones (Figure~\ref{fig:motivation-a}).
+To further localize this effect, we analyze \emph{harmful tokens}, defined as the first SLM-generated tokens whose inclusion flips the LLM’s answer from correct to incorrect, restricting the analysis to cases where the LLM succeeds but the SLM fails.
+As shown in Figure~\ref{fig:motivation-c}, the local context preceding such harmful tokens consistently exhibits higher entropy than the overall token distribution, indicating that errors tend to arise in locally uncertain regions.

 \textbf{2.
-Most tokens are generated with extremely low entropy, leaving only a small high-entropy fraction.} We then analyze the overall entropy distribution across reasoning sequences.
-As shown in Figure~\ref{fig:motivation-b}, the distribution is heavily skewed toward zero: only 10.65\% of SLM-generated tokens exceed an entropy of 0.1, and the majority have entropy exactly 0, indicating very high prediction confidence.
-This highlights that \textit{high-entropy tokens are relatively rare within a sequence}.
+Most tokens are generated with extremely low uncertainty.} We analyze the entropy distribution across reasoning sequences.
+As shown in Figure~\ref{fig:motivation-b}, the distribution is heavily skewed toward zero: only 10.65\% of SLM-generated tokens exceed an entropy of 0.1, while the majority have entropy exactly 0.
+This shows that high-entropy tokens are relatively rare within a sequence.

-\textbf{3.
-High-entropy tokens are more likely to trigger errors.} We investigate the relationship between token entropy and the occurrence of \emph{harmful tokens}—defined as the first SLM tokens whose inclusion flips the LLM’s answer from correct to incorrect.
-This analysis is restricted to AMC problems where the LLM produces the correct solution but the SLM does not.
-We measure the average entropy in a local window preceding each harmful token and compare it with the global average across all tokens.
-As shown in Figure~\ref{fig:motivation-c}, the preceding context of the harmful tokens consistently exhibits higher mean entropy than the overall distribution.
-This indicates that \textit{high-entropy tokens are more likely to precede and trigger harmful tokens, making them useful signals for routing}.